neerajkcs/compucorpInterview/sites/all/themes/custom/open_charity/README.md

 #Open Charity

-The Open Charity is a custom Drupal 7 theme.
+The Open Charity is a custom twelve grid Drupal 7 theme.

 FEATURES
 HTML5 -> Semantive HTML5 Markups were used.